7 minute read

 5. Invest The Time And Resources Necessary

 A successful customer referral program can become the lifeblood of your business, but it won’t do anything if it’s not backed by the proper resources.
 The program should be strategically planned out, regularly measured, and managed on an ongoing basis.
-When you invest in your program, you can see unimaginable growth through this marketing channel (just look at the ROI of referral marketing by different industries).
+When you invest in referral marketing automation for your program, you can see unimaginable growth through this marketing channel (just look at the ROI of referral marketing by different industries).
 You can’t achieve success if you’re treating your referral program as an afterthought.
 Successful programs need structure and commitment from within your company.
 For this reason, many brands choose automated and streamlined platforms to ensure ease and satisfaction from both a consumer and company perspective.

-By implementing these best practices into your referral program strategy, you’ll be much more prepared to develop a program that will net the results you want without incurring too many roadblocks along the way.
+By implementing these best practices into your referral marketing strategy, you’ll be much more prepared to develop a program that will net the results you want without incurring too many roadblocks along the way.